 During the annual election period (AEP), medicare plan enrollees can reevaluate their coverage and make changes, enroll or dis-enroll from the plan.
-Your changes will be effective on January 1st, 2022.
+Your changes will be effective on January 1st, 2023.
 It is essential to review your existing coverage every year to get the best-suited policy for your medical needs.
 Seven out of ten Medicare enrollees forget to check their policy every year.
-This means that they lost the opportunity to lower their costs for health insurance.
-Don’t let 2022 kick off with you owning the wrong Medicare or Prescription insurance plan and review your Medicare coverage.
+This means they lost the opportunity to lower their costs for health insurance.
+Don’t let 2023 kick off with you owning the wrong Medicare or Prescription insurance plan, and review your Medicare coverage.
+You only have seven weeks to make changes!

 What switches can you make during the Medicare Annual Enrollment period?

-This year’s annual election period starts October 15th and ends on December 7th, don’t skip out on the chance to put yourself into the best plan for next year.
-Anyone can use the Annual Election Period (AEP) to make changes to their Medicare coverage.
+This year’s annual election period starts on October 15th and ends on December 7th, don’t skip out on the chance to put yourself into the best plan for next year.
+Anyone can use the Annual Election Period (AEP) to change their Medicare coverage.
 Every year, you can use our Medicare plan finder tool for free to review the available plans.

 *Avoid letting your existing plan auto-renew without reviewing it.
-If you forget to do this, your policy can end up being much more expensive.
+Your policy can become much more expensive if you forget to do this.
 This is because each year, your medicare insurer can update their plans.
 They can update their policies: the prices of your existing policy, your policy’s network can change, or your plan’s formulary can change.

 Here’s an overview of the switches you could make: